'What should we do?' – Tuchel unsure whether players were protected after refused COVID-19 postponement

-Thomas Tuchel was still seething with the Premier League's refusal to postpone Chelsea's visit to Wolves as he questioned whether the players were protected by the game going ahead.

-Chelsea dropped points for the third time in four league games as they were held to a goalless draw by Bruno Lage's team on Sunday.
+Chelsea dropped points for the third time in four league games as it was held to a goalless draw by Bruno Lage's side.

-The Blues, despite topping the Premier League in the early stages, now sit six points behind leaders Manchester City, who cruised to a 4-0 victory at St. James' Park over Newcastle United.
+The Blues, despite topping the Premier League in the early stages, now sit six points behind leader Manchester City, which cruised to a 4-0 victory at St. James' Park over Newcastle United.

 However, Tuchel was left exasperated by the decision for the clash at Molineux even going ahead, after the Premier League refused Chelsea's request for the postponement of the fixture amid a spate of absentees due to coronavirus and injuries.

-The former Paris Saint-Germain head coach again expressed his disappointment with the league's decision as he outlined concerns for the safety and health of his players after the game.
+The former Paris Saint-Germain manager again expressed his disappointment with the league's decision as he outlined concerns for the safety and health of his players after the game.

 "If they make us play against Brentford shall we not arrive or not train?
 What should we do?